Rebuilding Broken GTFS Shapes: How We Redraw the World's Transit Maps

 The GTFS spec includes an optional file called shapes.txt.
 It is a sequence of latitude-longitude points that describe the physical path a vehicle takes between stops.
 When it is present and accurate, everything is easy: you draw the line, the train icon slides along it, and the map looks like a map.

 When it is missing, your options are grim.
-The classic fallback is to just draw straight lines between consecutive stops.
-This works for a handful of tiny metros where stations are already in a straight line.
-For almost every other rail system on earth, it looks like a toddler got a ruler.
+The classic fallback is to draw straight lines between consecutive stops.
+This works for a handful of tiny metros where stations already sit in a straight line.
+For almost every other rail system on earth, it falls apart.
 Long-distance intercity routes become chords across mountain ranges.
 Curved suburban branches become zigzags.
 Tunnels and bridges disappear entirely.

 And "missing" is only the obvious failure mode.
 We see feeds where: